Scroll Top

 Alois Alzheimer

-While working at the Frankfurt Institution for the Mentally Ill and for Epileptics, Dr. Alois Alzheimer documented Auguste Deter’s mental deterioration as she consciously struggled to understand what was taking place in her mind.
-Following her death in 1906, Dr. Alzheimer continued to study her medical records; he studied her brain as well.
+While working at the Frankfurt Institution for the Mentally Ill and Epileptics, Dr. Alois Alzheimer documented Auguste Deter’s mental deterioration as she consciously struggled to understand what was taking place in her mind.
+Following her death in 1906, Dr. Alzheimer continued to study her medical records and also examined her brain.

 In Auguste Deter’s brain, Alzheimer found two physical abnormalities that today characterize the condition.
-He discovered senile plaques, which are clumps of a-beta protein cells that block normal transmissions between neurons, those many-fingered hands that reach across the mind to connect our snippets of knowledge.
-Barriers form around the brain’s cells which block the transference of messages.
+He discovered senile plaques, which are clumps of beta-amyloid protein in cells that block normal transmission between neurons, those many-fingered hands that reach across the mind to connect our snippets of knowledge.
+Barriers form around the brain’s cells, which block the transference of messages.
 He also found lesions that formed inside the brain cells, killing neurons from within.
 These are called neurofibrillary tangles.
-This discovery and subsequent research shows the disease damages neurons on two fronts, from within and without.
+This discovery and subsequent research demonstrate that the disease damages neurons on two fronts, both from within and without.

 Learning and Memory

-Further research reveals that numerous types of neurotransmitters are impacted by the disease.
+Further research reveals that the disease impacts numerous types of neurotransmitters.
 Glutamate transmitters affect learning and memory.
-Recent additions to the family are often lost to an Alzheimer patient who no longer has the capacity to learn new names or catalog new information.
+Recent additions to the family are often lost to an Alzheimer’s patient who no longer can learn new names or catalog new information.
 Healthcare workers and assisted living workers must introduce themselves every day, like living through “50 First Dates” without the happy ending.

 When Dr. Alzheimer asked, “What is your name?” she replied, “Auguste.”
 When asked for her family name, she replied, “Auguste.”
 When asked her husband’s name, the lady replied, “Auguste.”